AndersDeath/holy-theory/content/all.md

 Popular functional programming languages include Haskell, Lisp, Erlang, F#, and Scala.
 However, many other programming languages, like JavaScript, Python, and Java, also support functional programming paradigms to varying degrees, allowing developers to use functional programming concepts alongside other programming styles.### What is REPL and how to use it?

+# What is REPL and how to use it?

 REPL stands for Read-Eval-Print Loop.
 It is an interactive programming environment that allows you to enter commands or code snippets, evaluate them, and immediately see the results.
 REPLs are especially common in interpreted languages like Python, JavaScript, Ruby, and also in compiled languages like Swift and TypeScript.